acarter881/tinder_likes_data/README.md

 ![Imgur](https://imgur.com/YbWLuR3.jpg)

 ## Potential Future Updates
-1. Create a database that stores profile information
+1. Create a database that stores profile information.
-2. Ensure that duplicate data are not added to the database (e.g., not including the same profile multiple times)
+2. Ensure that duplicate data are not added to the database (e.g., not including the same profile multiple times).
-3. Track and analyze the *last-modified* datetime for each profile's pictures and videos
+3. Track and analyze the *last-modified* datetime for each profile's pictures and videos.
 4. Since some emojis are not read in the current `tinder_analysis.py` script, see if there's a way to properly decode them.